Atmospheric Emissions of PCDD/FS in the Baltic Sea Region

 HELCOM adopted a Recommendation in May 2001 for the cessation of hazardous substance discharges/emissions by 2020, with the ultimate aim of achieving concentrations in the environment near to background values for naturally occurring substances and close to zero for man-made synthetic substances.

 On the European level the relevant policy to the control of emissions of PCDD/Fs to the atmosphere is being taken in the framework of UN ECE Convention on Long-Range Transboundary Air Pollution (CLRTAP).
 The Executive Body of CLRTAP adopted the Protocol on Persistent Organic Pollutants on 24 June 1998 in Aarhus (Denmark).
 According to one of the basic obligations, Parties to the Convention shall reduce their emissions of PCDD/Fs below their levels in 1990.
-The Protocols has been signed by 36 and ratified by 29 countries and has been entered into force in 2003.
+The Protocol has been entered into force in 2003 and has been signed and/or ratified by 36 countries.

-Maps with time-series of annual total PCDD/F emissions of HELCOM countries are shown on Figure 2.
-The diagrams on the maps also show the fractions of emissions deposited to the Baltic Sea.
-The highest fractions belong to Denmark and Sweden (14% and 10%, respectively), and the lowest one to the Russian Federation (about 0.4%).
+Maps with time-series of annual total PCDD/F emissions of HELCOM countries are shown in Figure 2.
+The diagrams on the map also show the fractions of emissions deposited to the Baltic Sea.
+The highest fractions belong to Denmark and Sweden (18% and 10%, respectively), and the lowest one to the Russian Federation (about 0.4%).

 Figure 2.
-Map of PCDD/F emissions of HELCOM Contracting Parties (CP) to air as totals in tonnes/year for the period 1990-2009.
+Map of PCDD/F emissions of HELCOM Contracting Parties (CP) to air as totals in tonnes/year for the period 1990-2015.
 Red sections of the bars identify the fraction of emission deposited to the Baltic Sea.
-(The emission data of the CP refer to the total area of the CP except for Russian Federation, for which emissions from the territory of Russian Federation within the EMEP domain is used).
+Green bars indicate expert estimates.
+(Emission data of the CP refer to the total area of the CP except for Russia, where emissions from the territory of Russia within the EMEP domain is used).
 Note: different scales have been used for different countries!

 Table 1.
-Total annual PCDD/F emissions from anthropogenic sources of HELCOM countries in period from 1990 to 2009.
-Values of emissions estimated using interpolation or extrapolation are shaded.
-Units: g TEQ/year
+Total annual PCDD/F emissions from anthropogenic sources of HELCOM countries in period from 1990 to 2015.

 2. Description of data: